dillydill123/inventory-setups/README.md

 Sorting modes allow for setups to be ordered in the overview panel in different ways.

-Currently there is only one additional sorting mode, alphabetical.
+Currently, there is only one additional sorting mode, alphabetical.
 This will organize all setups alphabetically.
 You can return to the default sorting mode through the config or by clicking the alphabetical sort button.

 ![Alphabetical Mode](readme_images_and_gifs/alphabetical_sort.gif)